 More often than not, however, public restroom accidents are caused by the janitorial staff’s failure to conduct routine inspections and clean the premises.
 Do not be surprised if the owner of the property attempts to deny your personal injury claim on the basis that his or her employees could not have been reasonably expected to fix, remedy, or clean the hazardous condition before the accident occurred.

-In some cases, this defense works, but when you are represented by a Pittsburgh public restroom accident lawyer, you leave the owner of the public restroom and his or her lawyers no chance to escape liability for your injury if the accident was caused by negligence or carelessness.
+In some cases, this defense works, but when you are represented by a Pittsburgh premises liability lawyer, you leave the owner of the public restroom and his or her lawyers no chance to escape liability for your injury if the accident was caused by negligence or carelessness.